General Program Information

 How can the credential prerequisites be completed?

-Prerequisite applications are accepted in fall and spring.
+Prerequisite (Phase I) applications are accepted in fall and spring.

 Credential Prerequisite Courses

-*Bilingual Added Authorization candidates must successfully complete 9 units of Bilingual Authorization prerequisite coursework to move forward with the bilingual methods courses and bilingual student teaching.
+• *Bilingual Added Authorization candidates must successfully complete 9 additional units of prerequisite coursework to move forward with the bilingual methods courses and bilingual student teaching.

 • EDML 416: Foundations of Bilingual Education (3)